TheBrama0/TheHomepageForYou/README.md

 # TheHomepageForYou
-A costom homepage for Android browser
+A simple costom homepage for Android browser